jake8/InsideJob/README.markdown

 After changing your inventory you will need to save the currently open world using the World menu, or Command-S.  Once you have saved the world you can open it in Minecraft.
 Note that if a world is opened in Minecraft while it is open in Inside Job, you will need to re-open it by switching to another world before switching back.
 This is because Minecraft's file locking system gives write access to the last program to open it.

 ### Release Notes

+#### 1.0.3 - March 13, 2011

+- Inside Job now supports worlds created in Minecraft Beta 1.3
+- Fixed a bug in the search field preventing deletion of text.
+- New UI

 #### 1.0.2 - February 25, 2011